-- 12. Press Volume Up and Volume Down to navigate to Apply upgrade from ADB. - 13.
-Press Power. - 14.
-On the host computer command prompt window type:
+12. Press Up Arrow and Down Arrow to navigate to Apply upgrade from ADB. - 13.
+Press Enter or Power to select. - 14.
+On the host computer command prompt window type adb sideload <file>.

-adb sideload <file>

 where: <file> = the path and filename of the zip file.